top of page

 Concerned citizens tried for many months in late 2021 throughout 2022 to get the Community Library Network board to listen and enact changes regarding sexually-explicit books for minors.
 Dozens of excerpts of these books were read aloud to the board by concerned citizens.
 Despite that, the majority of the library board, including incumbent trustees Regina McCrea & Judy Meyer, declined to act.
 In fact, these two trustees asserted - even as late as May 2023 - that there’s “no obscenity in the CLN libraries.”
 WATCH

-Their new minor card policy is riddled with issues and will not thoroughly solve this issue.
+CLN's minor card policy needs further reconsideration because it does not thoroughly solve this issue.

 bottom of page